Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Encrypted Traffic

 This equation underscores that decrypting the plaintext \(m_1\) with the encryption algorithm \(E_k(\cdot)\) and key \(k\) results in a unique ciphertext, effectively concealing any details of the plaintext.

-Despite these encryption properties, some studies have successfully classified network traffic from various applications based off encrypted payloads \cite{android, socialmedia, deeppacket}.
+Despite these encryption properties, some studies have successfully classified encrypted network traffic from various applications \cite{ socialmedia, deeppacket}.
 This classification success is largely due to the unique encryption signatures that different applications' random generators leave, which, while not disclosing plaintext content, offer a form of application-specific pattern.
 The challenge, however, lies in malware detection, where access to plaintext information is crucial.
 If malware signatures can be detected in encrypted traffic, it would suggest that the encryption method fails to adequately mask the plaintext, thereby violating the principle stated in Equation \ref{eq:encryptionequation}.
-Our research involved applying two encryption methods to the payload data: the Advanced Encryption Standard (AES) and Fernet symmetric encryption \cite{b11, fernet}.
-Figure \ref{fig:Encryption} represents the different pre-processing methods between both encyrption methods.
+Our research involved applying two encryption methods to the packet data: the Advanced Encryption Standard (AES) and Fernet symmetric encryption \cite{pycryptodome_aes, cryptographyio_fernet}.
+Unlike our earlier work \cite{stein2024towards}, which introduced text-encoding artifacts through character-level tokenization, this byte-level formulation avoids dataset-specific cues and provides a more rigorous basis for evaluating ciphertext learnability.
+Fig. \ref{fig:Encryption} represents the different pre-processing methods between both encryption methods.